dguzh/geoparser/README.md

 - **macOS**: `~/Library/Application Support/geoparser/geonames.db`
 - **Linux**: `~/.local/share/geoparser/geonames.db`

 Please ensure you have enough disk space available.
-The final size of the downloaded GeoNames data will be approximately 3.2 GB, increasing temporarily to 5.5 GB during the download and setup process.
+The final size of the downloaded GeoNames data will be approximately 3.2 GB, increasing temporarily to approximately 5 GB during the download and setup process.

+**Note:** The library currently only supports the GeoNames gazetteer, but the framework allows for future extensions with other knowledge bases.

 ## Usage

 ### Instantiating the Geoparser

-To use Geoparser, you need to instantiate an object of the `Geoparser` class.
-You can specify which spaCy and transformer model to use, optimising either for accuracy or speed.
-By default, the library uses accuracy-optimised models:
+To use Geoparser, instantiate an object of the `Geoparser` class with optional specifications for the spaCy model, transformer model, and gazetteer.
+By default, the library uses an accuracy-optimised configuration:

 ```python
 from geoparser import Geoparser